-(4) Fees for products and services rendered by the principal independent auditors, other than the services reported in (1) through (3) above.
+(4) Fees for products and services rendered by the principal independent auditors, other than the services reported in "Audit fee", "Audit related fee" and "Other fees" above.

 In the financial statements remuneration to auditors is mainly included in Other administrative expenses.
 No additional fees have been billed by the principal auditors.